 Students may seek support throughout the fitness to practise procedures.
-For further information about when students may be accompanied by a 'Friend' or seek representation, please see Section 1.4 and 1.5 and Appendix A of the 'Handbook of Student Regulations'.
+For further information about when students may be accompanied by a 'Friend' or seek representation, please see Section 1.4 and 1.5 of the 'Handbook of Student Regulations'.
+In addition, students on professional programmes may be accompanied by TU representatives acting as a 'Friend' in line with the University's regulations.
+If, however, the student wishes to be represented by the TU representative, they may only do so if properly requested and approved in accordance with 1.4 of the regulations.